 What is adrenal cancer?

-Adrenal cancer, also known as adrenocortical carcinoma, occurs when cancerous cells grow in one or both of the adrenal glands.
-These two tiny, triangular glands, located just above each kidney, produce hormones that regulate many important bodily functions like blood pressure, metabolism, and stress responses.
-Adrenal cancer is most effectively treated when caught early before it spreads to other parts of the body.
+Adrenal cancer, also known as adrenocortical carcinoma, occurs when cancerous cells grow in one or both adrenal glands.
+These two tiny, triangular glands, located just above each kidney, produce hormones that regulate many important body functions like blood pressure, metabolism, and stress responses.
+Adrenal cancer is most effectively treated when it's caught early, before it spreads to other parts of the body.

-At Penn Medicine our expert endocrinologists, who specialize in hormone-related diseases, collaborate with oncologists to diagnose and treat adrenal gland cancer.
-These specialists work together to consider all aspects of your diagnosis and health background to develop an individualized treatment plan that’s right for you.
+At Penn Medicine, endocrinologists who specialize in hormone-related diseases work closely with oncologists to diagnose and treat adrenal gland cancer.
+These specialists consider all aspects of your diagnosis and health history to develop an individualized treatment plan that's right for you.

 Signs and symptoms of adrenal cancer

-A cancerous mass on the adrenal glands increases hormone levels produced by these glands.
+A cancerous mass on the adrenal glands can increase hormone levels produced by the glands.
 These hormones include cortisol, androgen, and aldosterone.
-Elevations of each hormone cause specific symptoms.
+Higher levels of each hormone can cause specific symptoms.

 Adrenal gland tumors are often benign, and adrenal cancer is rare.
 While anyone can develop cancerous adrenal tumors, they are most commonly diagnosed in children under the age of five or in adults between the ages of 40 and 60.
 The exact cause of adrenal cancer is unknown, but it may be associated with some inherited diseases.
 Research is ongoing to determine the specific causes of adrenal cancer.